blairdrummond/scbursts/README.md

-# UOttawa Ion Channel Analysis
+# SCBursts - Single Channel Bursts Analysis

 This `R` Package was designed for use by the [dacosta lab](http://www.dacosta.net/).
 The package contains the following features: